Background

 Cost of Ownership

-As suggested earlier, EV range has increased substantially - by around 35%.
-That's with the larger 'Performance Battery Plus' pack that most customers want, which has been increased in size from 93 to 105kWh (though is 9kg lighter) with the unit arranged in 396 pouch cells, which sit in a redesigned housing with composite glassfibre materials for its underbody guard.
-That bigger pack is optional with the base Taycan and mid-range Taycan S models, which as standard come with an 89kWh pack (10kW bigger than before) that takes them, respectively, either 367 or 348 miles on a charge.
-With the larger 105kWh pack fitted, the Turbo version goes 394 miles, while the Turbo S manages 393 miles.
+As we told you in our 'Driving' section, the EV range of this updated Taycan has increased substantially - by around 35%.
+That's with the larger 'Performance Battery Plus' pack that most customers want, which as part of this upgrade has been increased in size from 93 to 105kWh (though is 9kg lighter) with the unit arranged in 396 pouch cells, which sit in a redesigned housing with composite glassfibre materials for its underbody guard.

-To preserve charge, there are weight improvements of up to 15kgs.
+To preserve charge, as a further part of this update Porsche has made weight savings of up to 15kgs.
 And the maximum recuperation capacity during deceleration from high speeds has increased by more than 30 per cent from 290kW to up to 400kW.
-As before, unlike most of its rivals (but as with the similarly-engineered Audi e-tron GT), the Taycan has an 800volt electrical infrastructure (rather than the usual EV 400v set-up).
+As before, unlike many of its rivals (but as with the similarly-engineered Audi e-tron GT), the Taycan has an 800volt electrical infrastructure (rather than the usual EV 400v set-up).
 This time round, this model's bigger battery packs can charge at up to 320kW (50kW more than before) and Porsche says that both packs will charge from 10-80% in just 18 minutes (4 minutes quicker than the equivalent smaller-capacity batteries could do before).
 It's 33 minutes hooked up to a more usual 150kW public DC supply.
 Home wallbox charging should be quicker too, thanks to a new controller and software for the 11kW AC in-built charger.
 With an 11kW supply, the 93kWh battery needs nine hours to charge from empty to full; it'd be 11 hours for the 105kWh battery.